BillisonOM/mc-queue-api/README.md

 Import the library jar into your project and on your server for full effects

 ### Why use this?
 Well there is the the option make random queues via the OtherQueue class, just pass it a QueueEndPoint and it'll do what you want.
 It provides a simple priority system, with the option to get player join dates to form an elapsed player queue time.
-Maybe post my 'friends' system soon idk...

 ### How to initialize
 ```java